 what is Black Box Testing?

-Black box testing is a software testing techniques in which functionality of the software under test (SUT) is tested without looking
+Black box testing is a software testing techniques in which

 In Black Box Testing we just focus on inputs and output of the software system without bothering about internal knowledge of the software program.

 The above Black Box can be any software system you want to test.
 For example : an operating system like Windows, a website like Google ,a database like Oracle or even your own custom application.
 Under Black Box Testing , you can test these applications by just focusing on the inputs and outputs without knowing their internal code implementation.

 Here are the generic steps followed to carry out any type of Black Box Testing.